El-Wumbus/Tara/README.md

 [![github-release][github-release-badge]][github-release]
 [![github-license][github-license-badge]][github-license]

-Tara is a new, free, open-source self-hostable, Discord bot.
+Tara is a modern, free, open-source, self-hostable Discord bot.

-Tara works on Linux (with macOS and Windows support coming soon).
+Tara works on Linux and macOS.

 [Installation](#installation) • [Using](#using)